 What can the grant money be used for?

-- Venue hire and catering (where possible, it is preferred that co-contributions for catering is provided from the applicant or from another source).
+- venue hire and catering (where possible, it is preferred that co-contributions for catering are provided from the applicant or from another source)

-- labour costs (salaries, fees or wages) of staff specifically appointed to deliver the core elements of the project (labour costs of staff who receive their business-as-usual or ongoing salaries/fees/wages will not be supported by this grant).
+- labour costs (salaries, fees or wages) of staff you hire specifically to deliver the core elements of the project (labour costs of staff who receive their business-as-usual or ongoing salaries/fees/wages will not be supported by this grant)

 What can't the grant money be used for?